Sam Vokes: Stoke City

 Vokes joined Stoke City on 31 January 2019 on a three-and-a-half-year contract for an undisclosed fee.
 He made his debut two days later against Hull City, and missed a penalty in a 2–0 defeat.
 Vokes scored his first goal for Stoke on 23 February in a 1–1 draw with Aston Villa.
 Vokes ended the 2018–19 season with three goals from 12 appearances.
 Stoke made a poor start to the 2019–20 season failing to win any of the first ten matches under Nathan Jones.
 Vokes scored in all three rounds of the EFL Cup in August and September but didn't score in the league until December.
 He scored a dramatic 97th-minute winner against Sheffield Wednesday on boxing day which lifted the team off the bottom of the table.
 The season extended into June due to the COVID-19 pandemic and Vokes played in all the remaining matches and scored against relegation rivals Barnsley on 4 July 2020.
 He ended the campaign with eight goals from 40 appearances as Stoke avoided relegation and finished in 15th position.

 In the 2020–21 season, Vokes was used mainly as a substitute by Michael O'Neill, starting only five of his 30 league appearances as Stoke finished in mid-table.
 His only goal during the campaign came in a 1–0 EFL Cup win away at Aston Villa on 1 October 2020.

 Wycombe Wanderers

 Vokes joined Wycombe Wanderers on 28 July 2021 for an undisclosed fee.
 On 16 May 2022, ahead of the play-off final, Vokes signed a new one-year contract with the club.
+On 24 April 2023 he said he had signed a new contract.

+On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Gillingham

+Following his departure from Wycombe, Vokes signed a one-year contract with EFL League Two club Gillingham, managed by his former Wycombe manager Gareth Ainsworth.